-GASB Statement No. 97 - Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans.
-The requirements of this statement are effective for periods beginning after June 15, 2021.
-There was no effect on the City's accounting and financial reporting as a result of implementing this standard.
+GASB Statement No. 98 - The Annual Comprehensive Financial Report.
+The requirements of this statement are effective for periods ending after December 15, 2021.
+The City early implemented this standard.

 S. Pending Accounting Standards

 GASB has issued the following statements, which may impact the City's financial reporting requirements in the future: